COEN174-FORM/form/readme.txt

 OR

 Alternatively, in the install script, fill in the correct database creditials and the correct install directory.
-It will fetch our current version from GitHub.
+Running the script will fetch our current version from GitHub.